Gabe Evans: 2024

 On September 6, 2023, Evans announced his candidacy for the Republican nomination to represent Colorado's 8th congressional district in the 2024 elections.
 Evans was endorsed by 2024 Republican presidential nominee Donald Trump.
-He defeated former Colorado State Representative Janak Joshi in the Republican primary.
+He defeated former state Representative Janak Joshi in the Republican primary.
 He defeated the Democratic incumbent Yadira Caraveo in the November 2024 general election.

 Evans fired his campaign's political director, Jessica Spindle, on September 11, 2024, after The Colorado Times Recorder reported on Spindle's history of promoting political violence, QAnon conspiracy theories, and antisemitism online.

 Tenure

 Evans voted in favor of the Laken Riley Act.
 The bill was introduced by Republican Mike Collins.

 In April 2025, two of Evans' bills advanced through U.S. House committees.
 The first bill, the Law Enforcement Support and Counter Transnational Repression Accountability Act, would educate the public on transnational repression, which refers to foreign governments silencing or harming diaspora people who advocate for human rights and democracy in their former homelands.
 The second bill, the Expediting Federal Broadband Deployment Reviews Act, would "streamline the permitting process and help broadband providers reach rural and underserved communities."